20/03/2025

 • Develop resilience – Pursuing ambitious goals isn’t easy.
 Challenges and failures are inevitable, but ambitious people are more likely to view them as opportunities to grow rather than reasons to give up.
 This mindset helps them bounce back from setbacks faster and continue striving toward success.

 • Achieve higher career and financial success – Long-term studies show that ambitious individuals tend to secure higher salaries, more prestigious job titles, and better career advancement opportunities than their less ambitious peers.
 Their drive helps them seize opportunities and climb the professional ladder more quickly.
+Organisations often use tools like Hogan Personality Assessments as part of their talent acquisition strategy to identify ambitious individuals who can thrive in demanding roles.
+Using psychometric assessments helps companies make informed decisions and support leadership development.

 The Dark Side of Ambition: When It Works Against You